-Contact: Fr.
+Contact Fr.
 James Bowler, S.J., ext.
 3248

 This Lent, spend time with God in your regularly hectic schedule.
 Bring your life and concerns to the scriptures.
 There are no requirements or prerequisites; anyone can make this retreat.
 Many people find it a great way to incorporate some form of intentional prayer and spiritual growth into their everyday lives.

-The retreat has three components:
+The retreat has two components:

 - Daily Prayer

 Utilizing the Prayer Guide provided by Campus Ministry, participants commit to 20 minutes of prayer everyday for the duration of the retreat.
-Lenten Prayer Guide

 - Spiritual Companions